facade/flare-client-js/docs/1-installation.md

 The client will automatically catch errors that aren't caught and bubble up to the `window` object.
 This includes most errors in vanilla JS code that isn't wrapped in a `try…catch` block.
 Errors that are caught by, for example, Axios' `catch` block, will not be reported automatically.
 Keep on reading to find out how to send those errors to Flare too.

+You can also stop specific reports from being sent to Flare by using the `beforeSent` function.
+You can read more about this here: `<link to adding-custom-context#customizing-the-report-before-sending>`.

 ## Reporting caught errors

 You can also report errors in `catch` statements or error boundaries by doing the following: